dpnguyen94/CMPT318Project/README.md

 Single lines with # mark in front are debugging code and should not be worried about.
 Execution time might vary between 30-40s so please be patient and wait for it to finish running!

-(Jag add something in here too, if you want)